 First, we can pretty much dismiss basic income tax considerations.
 By default, an LLC is not taxed as a separate entity but a corporation is taxed separately.
 However, there are ways to override the default tax treatments.
 An LLC may elect to be taxed as a separate entity by filing IRS Form 8832.
 Subject to certain limitations, a corporation can avoid separate taxation (i.e., can become an “S corporation”) by filing IRS Form 2553.
+(Please note, however, that once a company is in business, certain types of transactions can have different consequences for LLCs than for corporations.
+Accordingly, every company should consult with a tax advisor both up-front and on an ongoing basis.)

 The following are the factors that, in my experience, are most likely to lead an entrepreneur to form a corporation rather than an LLC:

 - An expectation that outside funding will be sought, especially from institutional investors.
 Venture capitalists, in particular, tend to invest only in corporations.

 - A desire to offer tax-advantageous equity ownership interests to employees and independent contractors.
 This is more straightforward to accomplish with a corporation than with an LLC.

 - Prospective customers may feel that a corporation is more substantial and more “real” than an LLC.
 This is a marketing and sales consideration.

 The most significant disadvantage of a corporation is compliance-related overhead.
 There is a need to conduct annual shareholder meetings and regular board meetings and to prepare and file minutes for those meetings.

 What I have seen among my clients: If none of the pro-corporation factors is present, the client will form an LLC to avoid the expense and effort associated with compliance-related tasks.

 - Why (not) Incorporate in Delaware?